vanshgarg7017/ETH-AVAX-PROOF-Intermediate-EVM-Course-Module-2/README.md

 # ETH-AVAX-PROOF-Intermediate-EVM-Course-Module-2
 This is a smart Contract in which I will connect our contract with frontend code.
 # Description
-In this function we create a functions increment, decrement and tansfer tokens one to another.
+In this function we create a functions increment, decrement and tansfer tokens one to another. we also connect our wallet with our frontend code.
+We also create hardhat network using chain id for metamask and also import some accounts using the private keys. after the code compile we will run url of this website and use buttons for deposit, withdraw, create, burn, tranfer tokens.

 ```javascript
 // Increment
  function Tokenincrement() public {